 History of St. Francis Xavier Parish

-"As a community of Faith of St. Francis Xavier Parish we see ourselves as followers of Christ with a long tradition of Prayer, Service, and Christian Lifestyle.
-As a sacramental people, under the leadership of the Pope, we are called to be a sign to the broader community of the love of Jesus - growing and sharing Christ Light with them."
+"As a community of Faith of St. Francis Xavier Parish, we see ourselves as followers of Christ with a long tradition of Prayer, Service, and Christian Lifestyle.
+As a sacramental people, under the leadership of the Holy Father, we are called to be a sign to the broader community of the love of Jesus - growing and sharing Christ's Light with them."

 About our Parish Emblem

 - Triangles symbolize the Trinity

-- The white space between the triangles makes an "X" for Xavier
+- The white space between the triangles form an "X" for Xavier

 - The 4 triangles form a somewhat abstract cross

-- The icons represent Jesus/Christianity, The Precious Blood of Christ, His (our) mother Mary, and the Eucharist (Body of christ)
+- The icons represent Jesus/Christianity, The Precious Blood of Christ, His (our) Mother Mary, and the Holy Eucharist (Body of Christ)

 - The "crown" on the top represents the Kingship of God, and His reign in Heaven/Earth

-The arrow on the bottom represents the gifts that God sent to Earth (Mary/Jesus/Eucharists) to help us to get to Heaven
+The arrow on the bottom represents the gifts which God sent to Earth (Mary/Jesus/Holy Eucharist) to help us to get to Heaven

 1885 - Father Joseph Connolly, Pastor of Immaculate Conception Church in New Madrid, came once a month for Mass in the home of Frank Heisler or Mrs. C.H.
 Harris.

 1887 - A small chapel was constructed on the corner of S. Kingshighway and Trotter Street.
-A tornado destroyed the almost finished building so homes were again used for Masses with priests from Poplar Bluff and Charleston coming in a monthly basis.
+A tornado destroyed the almost finished building, so homes were again used for Masses with priests from Poplar Bluff and Charleston coming on a monthly basis.

-1891 - A small vacant church located on the corner of Front and Stoddard Street was purchased from the Methodist Congregation.
+1891 - A small vacant church located on the corner of Front and Stoddard Streets was purchased from the Methodist Congregation.

 1892 - The church was dedicated to St. Francis Xavier by Archbishop Kain.